MileHacker Logo

 Budget Eateries & Street Food

-• Cafes for panini, tramezzini, and pastries.
+• Cafes for panini, tramezzini, plus sweets.

 • Piadina stalls for quick and satisfying meals.